-Pete Holmes trails Ann Davison, leads Nicole Thomas-Kennedy, in tight race for Seattle city attorney
+Pete Holmes trails Ann Davison, leads Nicole Thomas-Kennedy in tight race for Seattle city attorney

 Because the city will soon have a new mayor and new police chief, Holmes has argued there’s a need for stability in the city attorney position.

 Holmes’ opponents have attacked him from both sides on crime.
-Davison has said he’s allowed crime to proliferate, while Thomas-Kennedy says he’s criminalized poverty.
+Davison has said he’s allowed it to proliferate, while Thomas-Kennedy says he’s prosecuting too many petty property crimes.

 Early on, Holmes’ supporters thought he might easily win a fourth term, but recent polling showed the three candidates were nearly in a three-way tie, with the majority of voters then undecided.
 Thomas-Kennedy recently outraised Holmes, largely by collecting taxpayer-funded “democracy vouchers,” while an outside political-action committee boosted Davison’s bid with mailers to Seattle households.